ViBlog/autovalues/autovalue-intro.md

 # Writing an immutable class is (not) fun
  *Ryan Harter, one of the contributors of the AutoValue library have written good posts on [introducing AutoValue][RHarterIntroAutoValue] and [creating extensions][RHarterCreateExtentions] for this library that you have to read if you want to learn more about it.*

-But let's see what an immutable class needs to exist
+But let's see what an immutable class needs for existing.

 ## Base class
 Let's start by creating a User class with his name, email and location.
 We have 5 Lines of code.